rmiessle/timeline-demo/plan.md

 Most digital timelines and other similar tools use ISO standard date/time formats, which is based on a predominantly white, Euro-American conception of time.
 This doesn't mean standards are bad!
 But the idea that time is a left-to-right, top-to-bottom, linear progression reflects how we read, as well as how we perceive time.
 Think of the debate around Daylight Savings Time each year, and how we are willing to change how we perceive time because of how it conveniences/inconveniences us.
 Time zones, meant to standardize time across countries based on longitudinal distance from Greenwich, England (another arbritrary choice) don't line up either (see [Asia Time Zones](https://www.timetemperature.com/asia/asia_time_zones.shtml)).

 ### Timeline Examples and Review
 Divide the workshop into X groups of X participants each.
-Each group reviews a timeline and briefly reports out after 5 minutes of analysis.
+Each group reviews a timeline and briefly reports out after 5-7 minutes of analysis.
 * Group 1: [The Untold Story](https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1tC5YnvokPvGWkwkxcyGeA9igftNws1Q0NkN47-VcGxQ&font=Default&lang=en&initial_zoom=2&height=700)
 * Group 2: [A Brief Introduction to Animal Liberation and Veganism](https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1qLFux0t3qLaXk4H5K9cdSy-ZGdsxaOpqFnv4het3RXM&font=Default&lang=en&initial_zoom=2&height=650)
 * Group 3: [Lilith Through the Ages](https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=15FgHpGsOUn46JbZFgi5VpElTpzKWwcHxyr1-sPGCGho&font=Default&lang=en&initial_zoom=2&height=650)
 * Group 4: [Children in Pittsburgh](https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1kXV3p1ARuZLpoq5LUj_Gsro78gCVAKYNGdX9cIlgsN4&font=Default&lang=en&initial_zoom=2&height=650)

-*Review the responses with the workshop participants, and allow them to navigate through the timeline themselves if technology/time allows)

 #### Questions to Answer
 * What is the goal/theme of the timeline?
 * What kinds of data/events are portrayed?
 * Is this an effective use of a timeline?
 Do you understand the progression of events, see how each event fits into the larger narrative, does the timeline tell a story?

+*Allow the participants 5-7 minutes to review, wander around and interact as needed.
+Review the responses with the workshop participants, and allow them to navigate through the timeline themselves if technology/time allows)*

+**Question for all, post-review: What common elements did we all see in the timelines?**

 ## Part 2: Elements of a TimelineJS Timeline
 [TimelineJS](http://timeline.knightlab.com/) was created by the [Knight Lab](https://knightlab.northwestern.edu/), part of Northwestern University, as a way to provide journalists a quick and easy way to build an interactive timeline that could be included with online news stories.
 It requires no programming or coding knowledge, although if you know HTML and CSS you can use those languages to add additional features to your timeline, such as links and different styles.